Yuol96/MyNotes/leetcode/notes.md

 - Stars: 2

 #### recursive
-ATTENTION: `isSubtree` and `isEqual` are different DFS process.
+- attention: `isSubtree` and `isEqual` are different DFS process.
 Do not try to integrate into a single function.

 ```java
 class Solution {
     public boolean isSubtree(TreeNode s, TreeNode t) {